 claudia_johnson@enron.net

-ENRON BROADBAND SERVICES AND I2 Technologies NetworkCollaborate to Expand the Supply-Chain Application Service Provider (ASP) Marketplace

-Intelligent Network to Accelerate
+ENRON AND i2 ANNOUNCE ALLIANCE TO OFFER TRADEMATRIX SERVICES OVER ENRON INTELLIGENT NETWORK

-FOR IMMEDIATE RELEASE: Wednesday, March 8, 2000
+FOR IMMEDIATE RELEASE: Wednesday, Mar.
+8, 2000

-HOUSTON - Enron Broadband Services, Inc., a wholly owned subsidiary of Enron Corp., and i2 Technologies, Inc., today announced an alliance to expand their joint offerings to the supply-chain application marketplace. i2 will become an Enron ePowered application service provider (ASP) whose Tradematrix technology and traffic will run over Enron’s high- bandwidth network, taking advantage of the high quality of service (QOS), reliability and network control that the business-to-business market has been awaiting.
+HOUSTON - Enron Broadband Services, Inc., a wholly owned subsidiary of Enron Corp., and i2 Technologies, Inc. announced today an alliance to improve the efficiency of business-to-business (B2B) e-commerce network communications. i2 will use Enron’s ePowered Services to offer TradeMatrix solutions over Enron’s high- bandwidth network, taking advantage of the high quality of service (QOS), reliability and network control that the B2B market requires.

-Customers of i2’s supply chain management software will be able to bypass the congestion of the Internet, and experience faster performance for their e-Commerce applications. i2 customers using Enron’s network can obtain the benefits of a private, high-bandwidth network at a much lower cost, on a pay-as-you-go basis.
+Customers of i2’s TradeMatrix will bypass the congestion of the Internet, experiencing faster performance for e-commerce applications.
+Using Enron’s network, i2’s customers can obtain the benefits of a private, high-bandwidth network at a much lower cost, and pay for the services on a usage basis.

-The alliance will also enable other ASPs to include i2’s web-enabled software as part of their service offerings.
-ASPs who connect to Enron’s network have broadband access to the i2 software, which will be hosted at data centers directly connected to the Enron backbone.
+"Enron is a great example of a corporation that has transformed itself into a strong

-"Enron has developed an overlay to the public Internet that has solved the quality of service (QOS) challenges for business-to-business e-Commerce," said Sanjiv Sidhu, chairman and CEO of i2.
-"The QOS, reliability and scalability of Enron's network are what businesses expect
+e-business company,” said Sanjiv Sidhu, chairman and CEO of i2.
+“Enron has developed an overlay to the public Internet that will help solve the quality of service challenge for companies engaging in business-to-business e-commerce.
+Enron's network offering will bring value to TradeMatrix customers with more cost-effective and efficient network connectivity."

-to ensure successful transformation to an e-business marketplace."

-The Enron Intelligent Network’s embedded software intelligence, called the Enron Broadband Operating System, provides the i2 application suite with extremely high quality of service.
-The Broadband OS includes the ability to make reservations for bandwidth usage in anticipation of application needs.
+The Enron Intelligent Network’s (EIN) embedded software intelligence, called the Enron Broadband Operating System (BOS), provides an extremely high QOS.
+The Enron BOS includes the ability to make reservations for bandwidth usage in anticipation of application needs.
 Also, additional network capacity can be added in real-time as required by the applications.
-These features allow the EIN to differentiate service quality by type of application and will provide the users of i2’s supply chain management software with a consistent level of service even in the event of heavy network traffic.
+These features allow the EIN to differentiate service quality by type of application and will provide the users of TradeMatrix with a consistent level of service even in the event of heavy network traffic.

-"Enron's intelligent network has been designed and built from the ground up to ensure the quality of service (QOS) and network control necessary for businesses to fully realize the e-commerce promise of the Internet.
-Our ability to ePower new high-bandwidth applications is the natural fulfillment of Enron's vision to accelerate onine business transformation," said Joe Hirko, CEO, Enron Broadband Services.
+"Enron's intelligent network has been designed and built from the ground up to ensure the QOS and network control necessary for businesses to fully realize the e-commerce promise of the Internet.
+Our ability to ePower new high-bandwidth applications is the natural fulfillment of Enron's vision to accelerate online business transformation," said Joe Hirko, CEO, Enron Broadband Services.

-Access to the i2 applications is facilitated by Enron’s distribution partnerships with major Internet Service Providers and Competitive Local Exchange Carriers.
-Enron’s high bandwidth connections to these partners allow enterprise customers to easily connect to the EIN through a distribution partner, and in turn, to i2 ASP services.
+Access to i2’s TradeMatrix is facilitated by Enron’s distribution partnerships with major Internet Service Providers and Competitive Local Exchange Carriers.
+Enron’s high bandwidth connections to these partners allow enterprise customers to easily connect to the EIN through a distribution partner, and in turn, to TradeMatrix services.

-The companies have also agreed to cooperate on joint sales and marketing efforts and on industry efforts involving intelligent network standards.
+The companies have also agreed to cooperate on joint sales and marketing efforts, collaborate on intelligent network standards, and investigate other joint opportunities.

 About the Enron Intelligent Network

-The Enron Intelligent Network (EIN) is based on a distributed server architecture, a pure Internet Protocol strategy, Enron's global fiber and satellite distribution, and the embedded software intelligence, called the Enron Broadband Operating System (BOS), that sets it apart from other network providers.
+The Enron Intelligent Network (EIN) is based on a distributed server architecture, a pure Internet Protocol strategy, Enron's global fiber and satellite distribution, and the embedded software intelligence, called the Enron BOS, that sets it apart from other network providers.
 The EIN and Enron’s BOS enable a whole new breed of application services, called ePowered Services, which transport rich media and live, streaming video, faster than using the public Internet.